kapilraajP/cdata-jdbc-sample/README.md

 ```
 Then we have to initialize the jdbc client using a connection string by providing necessary configuration information in a ballerina.conf file.
 Security token can be obtained from Salesforce account by signing into it.

-While executing program provide configuration details in ballerina.conf file as, Security Token can be obtained in personal information section in Salesforce account settings.
+While executing the program, provide configuration details in the ballerina.conf file as below, Security Token can be obtained in the personal information section in Salesforce account settings.
     SALESFORCE_USERNAME="<Salesforce Account User Name>"
     PASSWORD="<Salesforce Account User Name>"
     TOKEN="<Security Token from Salesforce Account>"